Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 These are unpleasant things to think about, but it’s so important to be prepared for the worst.

-I use and recommend World Nomads Travel Insurance.
+Take a look at World Nomads Travel Insurance for trips to Paris.
 They’re a great fit for almost every traveler.
 Take a look at their policies before you buy to make sure they’re right for you.